Rohitsohit/Text-Extraction-Tool/README.md

 ### 1. Upload a PDF file
 - **POST** `/upload`
 - Form-data: `file` (PDF)
-- Returns: Extracted text and output JSON filename
+- Returns: Extracted text (file stored in S3)

 ### 2. Extract from a file URL
 - **POST** `/extract_from_url`